whatsupmailbox/whatsupmailbox.github.io/_posts/2015-06-22-Bespoke-Post-Subscription-Box-June-2015-Roast-Review.md

 <center><img src='/images/BespokePostJune2015Box.jpg'></center>
 <p><b>Subscription:</b> <a href="http://bespoke.evyy.net/c/164125/70438/1804" target="_blank">Bespoke Post</a></p>
 <p><b>Cost:</b> $45 monthly or $55 for one-time purchases + Free Shipping.</p>
 <p><b>What's in the box:</b> Each box is a limited-edition, themed collection of men's lifestyle gear from up-and-coming brands.
 It can range from tools, accessories, grooming, fashion and skincare.
-Skip any month if needed (must be done prior to the 5th of that month) and cancellation can be done by emailing them.</p>
+They have a collection of themed boxes that are available for you to choose, plus new boxes are released every month.
+You can skip any month if needed (must be done prior to the 5th of that month) and cancellation can be done by emailing them.</p>
 <p><b>Coupon:</b> Use coupon code <a href="http://bespoke.evyy.net/c/164125/70438/1804" target="_blank"><b>ALONE</b></a> to get 25% off your first box!</p>
 <br>